-- Systems are in place to meet current requirements and are rigorously adhered to, such as door codes, use of visitor passes etc. - All concerns raised by parents and pupils or neighbours are properly recorded and addressed - Access is controlled, particularly at vulnerable times of the day such as before and after school hours and during extra curricular activities - Staff working at vulnerable times of the day are adequately supported with sufficient numbers of adults, relevant information, access to keys, and mobile phones if necessary - Re-evacuation procedures (i.e. getting pupils swiftly and safely back into the school building) have been developed and practised to respond to the unlikely event of an unwelcome intruder - Staff/ volunteers (e.g. estate staff and playground supervisors, before/after school care providers) receive information and/ or training (as appropriate to their role) on how to deal with intruders - There is a scheduled programme of checks for spy cameras in toilets and changing rooms19 - The SLT are proactive in liaising with local police at sufficient level of seniority and work towards developing positive relationships and consistency of practice.
+- Systems are in place to meet current requirements and are rigorously adhered to, such as door codes, use of visitor passes etc. - All concerns raised by parents and pupils or neighbours are properly recorded and addressed - Access is controlled, particularly at vulnerable times of the day such as before and after school hours and during extra curricular activities - Staff working at vulnerable times of the day are adequately supported with sufficient numbers of adults, relevant information, access to keys, and mobile phones if necessary - Re-evacuation procedures (i.e. getting pupils swiftly and safely back into the school building) have been developed and practised to respond to the unlikely event of an unwelcome intruder - Staff/ volunteers (e.g. estate staff and playground supervisors, before/after school care providers) receive information and/ or training (as appropriate to their role) on how to deal with intruders - There is a scheduled programme of checks for spy cameras in toilets and changing rooms, (periodic checks will also be carried out by external contractors) - The SLT are proactive in liaising with local police at sufficient level of seniority and work towards developing positive relationships and consistency of practice.

-19 Notes of guidance on checking for spy cameras can be found in Appendix B13
+&lt;sup>15 Notes of guidance on checking for spy cameras can be found in Appendix B13